Genymotion Saas

 How to use MobSF with Genymotion SaaS

-In this tutorial, MobSF is assumed to be used from a physical local machine.
+In this tutorial, it is assumed that you are familiar with MobSF and you are using it from a physical local machine.
 For detailed information about MobSF, please refer to MobSF documentation.

 Configure authentication